-86. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

-- 87. Defendants, who engaged in the development, manufacture, marketing, sale and distribution of personal hygiene products, including the Products, owed a duty to provide accurate and complete information regarding said products. - 88.
-Defendants fraudulently misrepresented the use of the Products as safe and effective, including to Plaintiff, specifically: - a.
-Johnson & Johnson's website calls it a "misconception" that talc is baby powder that can be "absorbed into the body"; - b.
-Johnson & Johnson print advertisements directed at adult women asserting that, because Johnson & Johnson Baby Powder is used on babies, women can "trust" that Johnson & Johnson will take "just as much care" of their skin: - c.
-Misleading consumers in advertisements that the talc in Johnson & Johnson Baby Powder is safe because it comes from "nature" and is "pure"; - d.
-Johnson & Johnson, on its website, claims that "30 years of research by independent scientists, review boards and global authorities have concluded that talc can be used safely in personal care products," failing to mention the dozens of studies demonstrating a relationship between feminine talc use and ovarian cancer, as well as the decision by IARC to label feminine talc powder use as "possibly carcinogenic"; and - e.
-On the Johnson & Johnson Baby Powder bottle, Defendants include a conspicuous warning to mothers to prevent babies from inhaling the powder, and the inclusion of this lone warning implies to the consumers that Johnson & Johnson Baby Powder is safe in all other manners of use. - 89.
-Defendants knew that these misrepresentations and/or omissions were material, and that they were false, incomplete, misleading, deceptive and deceitful when they were made. - 90.
-Defendants made the misrepresentations and/or omissions for the purpose of deceiving and defrauding consumers, including Plaintiff, with the intention of having them act and rely on such misrepresentations and/or omissions. - 91.
-Plaintiff relied, with reasonable justification, on the misrepresentations by Defendants, which induced her to purchase and use the Products on a regular basis for decades.
+Case 3:17-cv-00225-MMA-MDD Document 1 Filed 02/06/17 PageID.18 Page 18 of 25 1 84.
+Defendants' actions, and Plaintiff's justifiable reliance thereon, were substantial 1 2 contributing factors in causing injury and incurrence of substantial damages.
+2 85.
+Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of 4 Defendants' acts and/or omissions: 5 a.
+Economic losses including medical care and lost earnings.
+6 b.
+Noneconomic losses including physical and mental pain and suffering, emotional 7 distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+8 COUNT NINE - FRAUD (INTENTIONAL MISREPRESENTATION) 9 86.
+Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth 10 herein.
+11 87.
+Defendants, who engaged in the development, manufacture, marketing, sale and 12 distribution of personal hygiene products, including the Products, owed a duty to provide accurate and 13 complete information regarding said products.
+14 88.
+Defendants fraudulently misrepresented the use of the Products as safe and effective, 15 including to Plaintiff, specifically: 16 a.
+Johnson & Johnson's website calls it a "misconception" that talc is baby powder 17 can be "absorbed into the body"; 18 b.
+Johnson & Johnson print advertisements directed at adult women asserted that, 19 because Johnson & Johnson Baby Powder is used on babies, women can "trust" that Johnson & Johnson 20 will take "just as much care" of their skin: 21 c.
+Misleading consumers in advertisements that the talc in Johnson & Johnson 22 Baby Powder is safe because it comes from "nature" and is "pure"; 23 d.
+Johnson & Johnson, on its website, claims that "30 years of research by 24 independent scientists, review boards and global authorities [] have concluded that talc can be used 25 safely in personal care products," failing to mention the dozens of studies demonstrating a relationship 26 27 between feminine talc use and ovarian cancer, as well as the decision by IARC to label feminine talc 28 powder use as "possibly carcinogenic"; and - 18 - COMPLAINT e.
+On the Johnson & Johnson Baby Powder bottle, Defendants include a conspicuous warning to mothers to prevent babies from inhaling the powder and the inclusion of this lone warning implies to the consumer that Johnson & Johnson Baby Powder is safe in all other manners of use.

+89. Defendants knew that these misrepresentations and/or omissions were material, and that they were false, incomplete, misleading, deceptive and deceitful when they were made.

+90. Defendants made the misrepresentations and/or omissions for the purpose of deceiving and defrauding consumers, including Plaintiff, with the intention of having them act and rely on such misrepresentations and/or omissions.

+91. Plaintiff relied, with reasonable justification, on the misrepresentations by Defendants, which induced her to purchase and use the Products on a regular basis for decades.

-- 92. Defendants profited significantly from their unethical and illegal conduct that fraudulently induced Plaintiff, and millions of other consumers, to purchase a dangerous and defective product. - 93.
-Defendants' actions, and Plaintiff's justifiable reliance thereon, were substantial contributing factors in causing injury and incurrence of substantial damages. - 94.
-As a foreseeable, direct, and proximate result of the aforementioned fraudulent misrepresentations by Defendants, Plaintiff sustained the following damages: - a.
-Economic losses including medical expenses and lost earnings. - b.
+92. Defendants profited, significantly, from their unethical and illegal conduct that fraudulently induced Plaintiff, and millions of other consumers, to purchase a dangerous and defective product.

+93. Defendants' actions, and Plaintiff's justifiable reliance thereon, were substantial contributing factors in causing injury and incurrence of substantial damages.

+94. As a foreseeable, direct, and proximate result of the aforementioned fraudulent misrepresentations by Defendants, Plaintiff sustained the following damages:

+b.
 Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.